julianbaffy/wp2-coursepage/README.md

 # About
-This homepage was created to showcase the results of a student project.
-The students built websites using HTML and CSS, which are stored in the `static` directory of this repository.
+This homepage was created to showcase the results of student's projects.
+The students built websites using HTML and CSS, and games with Pygame Zero which are stored in the `static` directory of this repository.
 While Tailwind CSS is used in some snippets, I tried to stick to pure CSS to keep the project accessible for the students.

-The students' websites are displayed in a grid on the front page, organized into tabs by course.
+The students' websites and games are displayed in gids, organized into tabs by course.

 The website is currently deployed on Vercel: https://wp2coursepage.vercel.app/ .

-# Manage courses and student's pages
+# Manage courses and student's pages and games

 ## Open Tabs
-By default, the `CourseTabs` component will open the first non-empty course, or the first course if all are empty.
+By default, the `WebsiteTabs` or `GameTabs` component will open the first non-empty course, or the first course if all are empty.
-You can change this by setting the `manualStartPosition` variable in `src/routes/+page.svelte` to any `courseID`.
+You can change this by setting the `manualStartPosition` variable in `src/routes/websites/+page.svelte` or `src/routes/pygames/+page.svelte` to any `courseID`.
 **This is not recommended**.
 If you want a specific tab to be open when sharing the page, this can be handled via the URL's searchParams, which are set automatically when a tab is opened (e.g., ...?course=2).

 ## Limits